ardunn/alexdunn.io/hugo/content/posts/rpi_server.md

 * it be fast enough that I could stream HD movies off of it to the local network without buffering
 * it make at least one redundant backup
 * it be resistant to my own stupidity (*e.g.*, an accidental `rm -rf * && shred *`)
-* it is resistant to being hacked by port scanners etc.
+* it is resistant to being hacked by port scanners etc. if available outside the local network

 The guide is written such that these requirements are satisfied while not requiring an exorbitant amount of debugging or headaches (i.e., no reformatting to set up RAID with delayed parity).
 Hey, this is a Tech MacGyver-style guide after all, not "how to do things the most perfect, right, and clean way humanly possible".
 If you want to do that, I'd look into home cloud setups like ownCloud.